MONDAY-FRIDAY 9:00 AM – 5:00 PM

 There is a $10.00 upfront charge to re-read your electric and water meter.
 If the reading is incorrect due to city error, the charge will be refunded within 30 days.

 All garbage pick up, regular household garbage and bulk items, will be done on Friday.
 The citizens are asked to call City Hall (770-946-4306), if they have bulk items to be picked up.
-Bulk items include: chairs, couches, mattresses, washing machines, dryers, etc. The call must be made to City Hall no later than Thursday before closing time (4:00 PM) of the week it needs to be picked up.
+Bulk items include: chairs, couches, mattresses, washing machines, dryers, etc. The call must be made to City Hall no later than Thursday before closing time (4:00 PM) of the week it needs to be picked up. (see attached Resolution 06-19).
 NO CALL IS NEEDED FOR REGULAR HOUSEHOLD GARBAGE.
 Pick up for yard debris will be East side of City on Monday and West side on Tuesday.
-Limbs are to be NO longer than 4ft in length, NO wider than 2 inches.
+Limbs are to be NO longer than 4ft in length, NO wider than 4 inches in diameter.
 Any loose debris (grass, leaves etc.) are to be put in Bio-Degradable bags, if not it will NOT be picked up.
-Refer to resolution 06-19 (below) for additional information on bulk garbage pick up.

 IF YOU NEED ADDITIONAL INFORMATION, PLEASE CONTACT CITY HALL AT : 770-946-4306.